 Download of software

-GNU The Dynamic Duo: The Gnu and the Penguin in flight
+The Dynamic Duo: The Gnu and the Penguin in flight

-The following software is under the GNU General Public License (GPL).
+Software under GNU General Public License (GPL):

-CST's lemmatiser
+CST's RTFreader

 • Reformatting from UNIX-style C to standard C++,